 An internal access road between the WTGs will be constructed to link the proposed project to the Nukus 1 project switchyard area, which is where the access road to the site currently terminates.
-This internal road will be approximately 20.5 km and the alignment is shown in the figure above.
+This internal road will be approximately 20.5 km.

-2.5.3 OHTLs (Internal & External)
+2.5.3 OHTL

 The 220-kV double-circuit OHTL will transfer power from the project's proposed 220 kV substation to the existing 220/110 kV Beruniy substation.
-This OHTL spans approximately 44 km.
+This OHTL spans approximately 42-44 km.